-At June 30, 2012, Southern Star had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended, or 6.75% Registered Notes.
+At September 30, 2012, Southern Star had outstanding \$200.0 million of 6.75% Notes registered under the Securities Act of 1933 as amended.
 The Bank of New York Mellon Trust Company, N.A. serves as trustee pursuant to the related indenture.
 Interest is payable semi-annually on March 1 and September 1 of each year.
-The related issuance costs are being amortized over the life of the 6.75% Registered Notes utilizing the straight line method which approximates the effective interest method.
-The 6.75% Registered Notes mature on March 1, 2016 and have an overall effective interest rate of 7.06%.
+Prior to the Sale, the related issuance costs were being amortized over the life of the 6.75% Registered Notes utilizing the straight line method which approximated the effective interest method.
+As of September 24, 2012, there were no issuance costs related to the 6.75% Registered Notes included in the Consolidated Balance Sheet as all costs were written off as part of the purchase price allocation.
+However, the premium established as a result of the Sale will be amortized over the remaining period of the 6.75% Registered Notes utilizing the effective interest method.
+The 6.75% Registered Notes mature on March 1, 2016.
 The 6.75% Registered Notes are Southern Star's senior unsecured obligations and rank equal in right of payment to all of its existing and future unsecured indebtedness and are effectively junior to any secured indebtedness of Southern Star to the extent of the value of the assets securing such indebtedness, if any.